xltrail/git-xl/README.md

 ### Installation
 You can install the Git XL client on Windows, using the pre-compiled binary installer.

-This repository can also be built-from-source using Python and PyInstaller.
+This repository can also be built-from-source using Python and PyInstaller, note it still requires our pre-compiled dll `xltrail-core.dll` committed in this repo to work.

 Git XL requires a global installation once per-machine.
 This can be done by
 running: